Introduction to ACME

 - Slide part B onto part A.

-- Twist part in a clockwise direction until only one of the grooves on parts A and B line up.
+- Twist part B in a clockwise direction until only one of the grooves on parts A and B line up.

 - Tighten the connection by closing the latches